izziloop/littletwit/README.md

 # littletwit

+The application is single-threaded and cannot communicate over the network.

 message posting cannot be more than 140 characters

-the application support an unlimited number of messages
+the application does not support an unlimited number of messages

 messages  and users are persistent across executions